In the battle of the budget Fire TV Sticks, which is the better buy?

 These two devices are very similar and are only separated by $10.
 I know that I offered more cons for the Fire TV Stick Lite, but it would still be my top recommendation here for a couple of reasons.
 For starters, while the TV controls in the full Alexa Voice Remote are nice to have, they're not essential.
 And this may be a big assumption, but I'm betting that if you can't play Dolby video, you probably don't care about Dolby Atmos Audio (and certainly wouldn't be too put off to use HDMI pass-through to enable it).

-The Fire TV Stick (2020) is a fantastic device, but if you're going to upgrade, I think it's worth paying the extra $20 to get the Fire TV Stick 4K.
+The Fire TV Stick (3rd Gen) is a fantastic device, but if you're going to upgrade, I think it's worth paying the extra $10 to get the Fire TV Stick 4K.
+And if you really want the best Amazon Fire TV Stick, then you'll want to spring for the all-new Fire TV Stick 4K Max.
+The only downside is that you'll end up spending an extra $25 for the latest and greatest Fire TV Stick.

 Lite is just right

-Amazon Fire TV Stick Lite
+Amazon Fire TV Stick Lite - Streaming Media Player

 No frills